-Date agreed: September 2022
+Date of last review: September 2022 Date of next review: September 2023

-Review date: September 2023

 This policy should be considered along with the Child-on-Child Abuse Policy, Antibullying Policy, Child Protection Policy and the Exclusion Policy.

 Purpose

 There is an important need for all concerned with the school to work in the confidence that we share a common perspective.
 We aim to develop each child to his or her highest potential in all ways ensuring that basic skills are acquired.
 These skills include Numeracy, Literacy, practical and physical skills relevant to life and an ability to work and socialise freely with others.
 We also aim to develop a feeling of self-worth and an ability to see values in others.
 We want our school to be a place which pupils wish to attend - a happy and an interesting learning environment.